These regulations are subject to revision by the Traffic and Parking Authority.

 (3) are deemed abandoned.

 Bicycle security devices may be removed by whatever means necessary to impound bicycles.
 The University will not be liable to the owner of this device for the cost repair or replacement.
-Claiming a registered impounded bicycle
+Claiming a registered impounded bicycle requires UT identification.
+Claiming an unregistered bicycle requires providing proof of ownership (a sales receipt or notarized statement of ownership providing the make, model, color, and location at the time of impoundment).
+The claimant must sign a statement of receipt for the bicycle.
+There will be no fee assessed for the return of an impounded bicycle.

-Scooters (E-scooters) on campus-owned property.
-All operators on the UT campus shall follow all applicable procedures outlined in this policy. - This policy establishes rules and procedures for the safe operation and parking of E-scooters.
+2. This policy establishes rules and procedures for the safe operation and parking of E-scooters.

 1. Operations